 - Profile type: Settings Catalog.

-- Toggle the switch for prevent access to registry editing tools (User) setting to Enabled.
-This will block access to windows registry.
+- Toggle the switch prevent access to registry editing tools (User) setting to Enabled.
+This will block access to Windows registry.

 - Select Yes for disable regedit from running silently setting to further prevent registry access using alternative methods, such as a .reg file or a command prompt.